weavejester/cljfmt/README.md

 ### Library

-cljfmt can be run as a library that formats a string of Clojure code.
+cljfmt can be run as a library that formats a string of Clojure code or recursively checks paths like the CLI tool.
 First, add the dependency:

 ```edn